rse/audio-setup/audio-basics.md

   10 : 1  | +20

 - **Decibel** is 1/10 of a Bel and a power ratio between two values.
   Decibel is a relative, logarithmic unit.
-  Keep in mind that Decibel for Power is originally calculated `dB = 10 * log(Power-Measured / Power-Reference)` while Decibel for Voltage and Sound Pressure (this context here) is calculated as `dB = 20 * log(Value-Measured / Value-Reference)`.
-So, be careful when reading about dB calculations in general and applying it in the context of audio.
+Keep in mind that Decibel for Power is originally calculated `dB = 10 * log_10(Power-Measured / Power-Reference)` while Decibel for Amplitude (of Voltage and Sound Pressure -- this context here) is calculated as `dB = 20 * log_10(Value-Measured / Value-Reference)`.
+So, be careful when reading about dB calculations in general and applying it in the context of audio!

 - **Full Scale**: In audio there are multiple absolute units: